WillBDaniels/JavaServer/README.md

 This server allows for TCP, UDP and HTTP, is multi-Threaded, and should be able to run ad-infinum until closed by the hosting system.
 It does allow for simple NAT traversal, but only if the NAT is configured to hold open an outgoing port for a small amount of time

+You can find a link to the javadocs at: http://willbdaniels.github.io/JavaServer/

 ###Configuration

 The only really necessary configuration would be to make sure you have Java installed and that you're available to listen to the selected ports on the server.